Currency

 ATMs

 Unless you are in a major city, many ATMs only work with the Chinese Banking system.
 ATMs can be a good source of travel money, especially in major cities, but we strongly recommend that you do not rely on this method – although there appear to be many ATMs available in China, they often run out of cash, have different minimum withdrawal amounts, may not be in English and reject foreign cards.
-If you do need to use an ATM, we recommend you use the Bank of China machines, preferably during the open hours of the attached Bank of China branch so that you can go to their staff if anything goes wrong.
+If you do need to use an ATM, we recommend you use the Bank of China machines as they are found in every major city.
+It is recommended that you visit the ATMs during the open hours of the associated Bank of China branch so that you can go to their staff if anything goes wrong.
 Try to withdraw as few times as possible because overseas withdrawal fees can be very high.

 We strongly suggest you alert your bank in Australia of your travel plans and check any potential foreign transaction fees or ATM withdrawal limits imposed by your bank.